quintin-lee/quintin-lee/README.md

   <br/>

   <!--✍️QUOTE-START-->
-> The only way to learn a new programming language is by writing programs in it. — Dennis Ritchie
+> Code is like humor.
+When you have to explain it, it's bad. — Cory House
 <!--✍️QUOTE-END-->
 </div>
 </details>